Hope is a waking nightmare.

 — HANNA ITO, FAMOUS LAST WORDS

-A look of horror flashed across Hanna’s face like the shadow of a dark cloud on a bright day, and then it was gone like dead weeds buried beneath the grey of turned soil.
+A look of horror flashed across Hanna’s face like the shadow of a dark cloud on a bright day and then disappeared like dead weeds buried beneath the gray of turned soil.
 It was a surprise that her face revealed that much at all, even if it was only for a moment.

-Kneeling down in front Hanna, Erik removed her gag.
-“What did you say?”
-He asked in a more hurried tone.
+“What did you say?” he asked in a gentler tone.

-With a voice tainted by annoyance, Hanna finally responded, “I said okay!”
-She blew on a lock of blonde hair that had fallen across her eye.
-The band of golden threads moved away from her face before falling back in the exact same position.
+With a voice tainted by annoyance, Hanna responded, “I said okay!”
+She blew on a lock of blonde hair that had fallen across her eye; it moved away from her face before falling back into the same position.
 “How are you—”

-“No”—he touched her lips lightly with a soft fingertip—“you go first.
+“No”—he touched her lips with a soft fingertip—“you go first.
 I need to understand why you did what you did.
-Was it something I have done?”
-Suddenly his voice rose.
+What did I do?”
+His voice rose.
 “Tell me”—his hand wrapped around her throat—“or I swear I’ll rip your head from your fucking neck!”

-Hanna watched him from behind her fine long eyelashes, studying him like someone might a curious insect.
-The ends of her eyebrows almost touched.
-Finally, his hand dropped from her neck as the silence grew too unbearable.
+Hanna watched him from behind her beautiful, long eyelashes, studying him like someone might a curious insect, the ends of her eyebrows almost touching.
+Finally, his hand dropped from her neck when the silence grew too unbearable.

-Erik slumped with his head against her lap, squeezing his eyes shut.
-“It’s only now that I understand what my father meant,” he whispered.
-“He told me once, ‘Love is a fortress whose gates are barred behind you after you enter.
+Erik slumped over, resting his head on Hanna’s lap, squeezing his eyes shut.
+“It’s only now I understand what my father meant,” he whispered, half to himself.
+“He told me, ‘Love is a fortress whose gates are barred behind you after you enter.
 Even when you need a way out, it won’t let you pass.’ ”

-“Walls can’t stop love,” Hanna muttered.
+“Walls can’t stop love,” Hanna retorted.
 “Not when it’s already inside.”
-She did not sound like someone who only half a year before had said true love was only found in bards’ tales.
-“When I saw your lifeless body I wept like a drunken whore at a low melodrama.
+She did not sound like someone who only half a year before had said true love was found only in bards’ tales.
+“When I saw your lifeless body, I wept like I’ve never wept.
+Not in years.
 It was like all the light had gone out of the world.”